CraigFan96/326-workshops/workshop-02/workshop-02.md

 Let's get started!

-*Small note: We refer to this workshop as "Workshop 1" in the text and repository, but it is really Workshop 2.
-We renamed it at the last minute and were too lazy to fix everything once we noticed the mistake.*
+*Small note: you may notice that some of these images refer to Workshop 1.
+It is really Workshop 2.
+We renamed it at the last minute and haven't had a chance to fix everyone once we noticed the mistake.*

 # Grading Rubric